episerver/netcore-preview/README.md

 ## Configuration

 Most of the configuration has been moved to options classes.
 The options classes can be configured through code or the appsettings.json configuration file.
-For option classes to be automatically configured from appsettings.jsobn, please use the EPiServer.ServiceLocation.OptionsAttribute.
+For option classes to be automatically configured from `appsettings.json`, please use the `EPiServer.ServiceLocation.OptionsAttribute`.
 There is a configsection which maps to the leaf node in the JSON.

-To utilize legacy configuration sections you can install the EPiServer.Cms.AspNetCore.Migration package.
-This is available to ease migration, however we encourage to update the use options or appsettings.json if possible.
+To utilize legacy configuration sections you can install the `EPiServer.Cms.AspNetCore.Migration` package.
+This is available to ease migration, however we encourage to update the use options or `appsettings.json` if possible.

 ---

 ## Startup extensibility
 ### Program.cs
-EPiServer will by default use the built-in Dependency Injection framework (DI) in .net.
-To connect the DI framework with EPiServer you need to call extension method IHostBuilder.ConfigureCmsDefault() in Program.cs. <br/>
+EPiServer will by default use the built-in Dependency Injection framework (DI) in .NET 5.
+To connect the DI framework with EPiServer you need to call extension method `IHostBuilder.ConfigureCmsDefault()` in Program.cs. <br/>
-To configure the application (including EPiServer) to use another DI framework you should call the extension method IHostBuilder.UseServiceProviderFactory.
+To configure the application (including EPiServer) to use another DI framework you should call the extension method `IHostBuilder.UseServiceProviderFactory`.
 The example below shows how to configure the application to use Autofac:

 ```
 host.UseServiceProviderFactory(context => new  ServiceLocatorProviderFactoryFacade<ContainerBuilder>(context,
     new AutofacServiceProviderFactory()));
 ```

 ### Startup.cs
 There are some added extensibility points when interacting with the Startup class.
-  1.  services.AddCms(); - This configures than CMS and needs to be called to function properly.
+  1.  `services.AddCms();` - This configures than CMS and needs to be called to function properly.
-  2.  endpoints.MapContent(); - This registers EPiServer content routing with the endpoint routing feature.
+  2.  `endpoints.MapContent();` - This registers EPiServer content routing with the endpoint routing feature.
-  3. IEndpointRoutingExtension - Access to the IEndpointRouteBuilder to register routes.
-Convience method services.AddEndpointRoutingExtension<T>()
+  3.  `IEndpointRoutingExtension` - Access to the `IEndpointRouteBuilder` to register routes.
+Convience method `services.AddEndpointRoutingExtension<T>()`
-  4. IStartupFilter - Access to IApplicationBuilder if you need to register middleware for instance.
-Convience method services.AddStartupFilter<T>()
+  4.  `IStartupFilter` - Access to IApplicationBuilder if you need to register middleware for instance.
+Convience method `services.AddStartupFilter<T>()`
-  5. IBlockingFirstRequestInitializer - Use this if you need to do something before the first request
+  5.  `IBlockingFirstRequestInitializer` - Use this if you need to do something before the first request
-  6. IRedirectingFirstRequestInitializer - Use this if you need to redirect to a page until some type of initialization takes place.
+  6.  `IRedirectingFirstRequestInitializer` - Use this if you need to redirect to a page until some type of initialization takes place.

 ---